Warship Wednesday Sept 17, the slow gunboats of the Canal

 Here we see the two Erie-class gunboats USS Erie (PG-50) and USS Charleston (PG-51) at Balboa in the Panama Canal Zone in a photo courtesy of the Erie Memorial association.

-These two ships were built in accordance with the specifications of the Washington and London Naval treaties on ‘slow gunboats.’
-While carriers, battleships, cruisers and submarines all had a number of very strict limits as to the maximum number of vessels of each type that could be produced by signatory powers, there was no limit how many small patrol-type combatants (such as gunboats, coast guard cutters, sloops, armed yachts etc.) each navy contained on their list so long as the ships were generally built for what we would term littoral, convoy escort, and sovereignty type operations, not general fleet use.
+These two ships were built under the specifications of the Washington and London Naval treaties on ‘slow gunboats.’
+While carriers, battleships, cruisers, and submarines all had several very strict limits as to the maximum number of vessels of each type that could be produced by signatory powers, there was no limit how many small patrol-type combatants (such as gunboats, coast guard cutters, sloops, armed yachts, etc.) each navy contained on their list so long as the ships were generally built for what we would term littoral, convoy escort, and sovereignty type operations, not general fleet use.

 To limit these ships to that spectrum of the naval diet, as described by Article 8 of the 1930 London Treaty:

 Subject to any special agreements, which may submit them to limitation, the following vessels are exempt from limitation: Naval surface combatant vessels exceeding 600 tons (610 metric tons), but not exceeding 2,000 tons (2,032 metric tons) standard displacement, provided they have none of the following characteristics:

 (1) Mount a gun above 6.1 inch (155 mm) calibre;